FedericoBruzzone/your-optimizing-compiler-is-not-smart-enough/presentation.typ

   Last week I wrote an email to Liu asking for clarification, and two days ago I received a kind reply directing me to @Liu24 (2024)---which confirms my understanding of the situation.

-  _Despite her work, we are trying to understand whether it is really possible to rely exclusively on static analysis steps to automatically perform the transformation in a “general” context._
+  _We are trying to understand whether it is really possible to rely exclusively on static analysis steps to automatically perform the transformation in a “general” context._
 ]]

 #focus-slide[